everpub/openscienceprize/proposal.md

 more comprehensive computational workflow.

-First and foremost, we need a compute-independent specification describing the paper repository layout and requirements, along with outputs; such a specification would permit introspection of the repository to support execution and composition on compatible platforms.
+First and foremost, we need a compute-independent specification describing the computational workflow including not only the dependencies and environment needed to execute the code, but also the meta-data needed to indicate the inputs, outputs, and configuration parameters of the that describe the workflow at a semantic level.
+Such a specification would permit introspection of the repository to support execution, composition, and remixing.

 Second, we need close integration with at least one or two widely used cloud providers so that people can "bring their own compute".
 Current